-Temporary Use Permit Required Permit Not Required Definition Established Business seeking SLU (3-Months) х Established businesses that experience a change in ownership and no change in business use or building footprint, and that are required to pursue a special land use permit to continue operating, these businesses may operate with a temporary use permit at the discretion of the Building Official.
+Temporary Use Permit / License Required Permit / License Not Required Definition Sub- Section Location Established Business seeking SLU (3-Months) x Established businesses that experience a change in ownership and no change in business use or building footprint, and that are required to pursue a special land use permit to continue operating, these businesses may operate with a temporary use permit at the discretion of the Building Official.
 The temporary use permit expires 3 months after Building Department approval.
 No extensions are allowed.
-E Mobile Vending x The act of selling items, usually food, from a vehicle that is not permanently affixed to the site of sale and can be readily transported to and from that site.
-F Outdoor Sales The outdoor display of products (excluding fireworks) by a permanent business establishment or temporary retail operations including but not limited to farmer's market, sidewalk sales, seasonal sales (e.g., Christmas trees, pumpkins), art, vehicles.
-G Outdoor Sales х - Outdoor Sales, Principal Business Establishment x Outdoor sales provided by the principal business establishment must meet general standards only.
+E Mobile Vending The act of selling items not in a permanent location.
+Mobile vendors move freely and easily between sites to sell their goods.
+Mobile vendors can include food trucks, push carts, peddlers, and solicitors.
+F Mobile Vending x - Mobile Food Vending, Affixed x A vehicle that is permanently affixed to the site of sale for the purpose of preparing and selling food.
+Mobile Food Vending x A vehicle that is not permanently affixed to the site of sale and can be readily transported to and from that site for the purpose of preparing and selling food.
+Outdoor Sales 1 The outdoor display of products (excluding fireworks) by a permanent business establishment or temporary retail operations including but not limited to farmer's market, sidewalk sales, seasonal sales (e.g., Christmas trees, pumpkins), art.
+G Outdoor Sales x - Outdoor Sales, Principal Business Establishment x Outdoor sales provided by the principal business establishment must meet general standards only.
 However, if sales involve food, the vendor must receive a permit.
 Outdoor Sales, Charitable Organizations x Charitable organizations and non-profits (e.g., Girl Scout Cookies) are allowed to sell without a permit if they obtain property owner approval.
-Outdoor Dining x Any area where food and other refreshments are served or consumed within the public right-of-way, i.e., the sidewalks immediately in front of any food establishment, cafe, or place of business where food and/or other refreshments are served, or where permitted on private property. н Pop-Up х A pop-up is a use that activates a site, indoors or outdoors, with a temporary purpose.
-A pop-up usually takes over an existing building, for example a restaurant pop-up or art gallery pop-up. ı Yard / Garage / I Auctions Estate Sales & Outdoor sales within residential districts.
-J Yard Sales, City Declared х - Garage / Estate Sales & Auctions x Residential households are allowed to operate two garage / estate sales or auctions for a period of three days within one calendar year at one address.
-Tents / Canop ies / Bounce Houses A temporary portable tent, canopy, or inflatable bounce house.
+Outdoor Dining x Any area where food and other refreshments are served or consumed within the public right-of-way, i.e., the sidewalks immediately in front of any food establishment, cafe, or place of business where food and/or other refreshments are served, or where permitted on private property. Н Рор-Ир x A pop-up is a use that activates a site, indoors or outdoors, with a temporary purpose.
+A pop-up usually takes over an existing building, for example a restaurant pop-up or art gallery pop-up.
+I

+Temporary Use Permit / License Required Permit / License Not Required Definition Sub- Section Location Yard / Garage / E Auctions Estate Sales & Outdoor sales within residential districts.
+J Yard Sales, City Declared x - Garage / Estate Sales & Auctions x Residential households are allowed to operate two garage / estate sales or auctions for a period of three days within one calendar year at one address.
+Tents / Canopies / Bounce Houses A temporary portable tent, canopy, or inflatable bounce house.
 Public is defined as any space that is public or quasi-public, such as a park, parking lot, church and commercial property (areas where members of the public can access).
-Private is defined as private use within one's residential property. К

-Temporary Use Permit Required Permit Not Required Definition Sub- Section Location Tents or Canopies, 10x10 SF or less x - Tents or Canopies, greater than 10x10 SF, Public x - Bounce House, Public х - Bounce House / Tent / Canopy, Private Residential x - Construction Buildings, Structures & Storage x Temporary buildings, structures and storage devices used during construction.
-L Portable Moving / Storage Containers & Dumpsters х Containers used for moving and storage or dumpsters used for construction / home improvements, М
+Private is defined as private use within one's residential property. к Tents or Canopies, 10x10 SF or less x - Tents or Canopies, greater than 10x10 SF, Public x - Bounce House, Public x - Bounce House / Tent / Canopy, Private Residential x - Construction Buildings, Structures & Storage x Temporary buildings, structures and storage devices used during construction.
+L Portable Moving / Storage Containers & Dumpsters x Containers used for moving and storage or dumpsters used for construction / home improvements, М